Agent API

 - Focus a window: `daemonCall('window.focus', { wid: 1234 })`

-- Tile a window: `daemonCall('window.tile', { session: 'name', position: 'left' })`
+- Place a window: `daemonCall('window.place', { session: 'name', placement: 'left' })`

 - Launch a project: `daemonCall('session.launch', { path: '/absolute/path' })`

-- Switch layer: `daemonCall('layer.switch', { name: 'web' })`
+- Activate a layer: `daemonCall('layer.activate', { name: 'web', mode: 'launch' })`

 - CLI: `lattices place myproject left` (search + focus + tile in one step)